-The report, obtained Wednesday by means of the Washington Examiner and classified “preliminary,” purports to expose that a modification proposed through Sen. Ted Cruz (R-TX) could decrease the fee for health insurance.
+The report, obtained Wednesday utilizing the Washington Examiner and classified “preliminary,” purports to expose that a modification proposed through Sen. Ted Cruz (R-TX) could decrease health insurance fees.

-A model of the modification become brought onto the Senate health care bill the late closing week.
+A model of the modification becomes brought onto the Senate health care bill in the late closing week.
 But the HHS record doesn’t appear to analyze that scenario — what might happen if the Senate bill with the Cruz change has become regulation.
-It analyzes what would take place if the Cruz amendment have become regulation on its personal.
+It analyzes what would take place if the Cruz amendment has become regulation on its personal.

-In different phrases, that is a record on what would show up if you tacked the Cruz modification onto the Affordable Care Act — a legislative situation that no person is debating.
+In different phrases, that is a record of what would show if you tacked the Cruz modification onto the Affordable Care Act — a legislative situation that no person is debating.
 This means that the evaluation assumes that Obamacare’s Medicaid growth remains in the vicinity and the tax credits for private insurance continue to be constant.
-In fact, the Senate bill might end the Medicaid expansion and reduce its private-insurance tax credits.
+In fact, the Senate bill might end the Medicaid expansion and reduce its private insurance tax credits.

 It’s hard to peer a clean motive for performing such an evaluation.
-One expert, I spoke with guessed that it could mirror the reality that it is a whole lot simpler to research the Cruz modification on its very own as opposed to within the context of the whole Senate invoice.
-So HHS may have bitten off this one bite to start because it wanted to as a minimum offer a few type of analysis of this new legislative language.
+One expert I spoke with guessed that it could mirror the reality that it is a whole lot simpler to research the Cruz modification on its very own as opposed to within the context of the whole Senate invoice.
+So HHS may have bitten off this one bite to start because it wanted to, as a minimum, offer a few types of analysis of this new legislative language.

 Still, it’s doubtful why a quick analysis of a policy that no one proposed could do anybody a great deal right.
 It doesn’t tell us a great deal in any respect about what could happen if the Cruz amendment has become regulation inside the manner Republican legislators anticipate: as a part of a larger Obamacare repeal bill.